-Goodbye to the URL?
-We are probably seeing the last moments of the famous URL on the Google platform.
-Some sources from Google reveal that it will, without a doubt, be one of the most controversial measures that the company will take.
-However, the experts responsible for making this decision say it is a necessary measure to increase web security and curb cybercriminals.
+However, experts responsible for making this decision say it is a necessary step to increase web security and curb cybercriminals.
 Find out more here.

 Why Google will say goodbye to the URL

-In an interview with Wired, Adrienne Porter Felt, Chrome's engineering manager has announced what could be taken as the decision to remove the URL to improve Google Chrome's security.
+In an interview with Wired, Adrienne Porter Felt, Chrome's engineering manager has announced the possibility to remove the URL to improve Google Chrome's security.

-According to Porter, users have faced difficulties in understanding URLs, as they are difficult to read and it is not easy to decipher which part of the URL is safe and which is not.
+According to Porter, users have faced difficulties in understanding URLs, as they are difficult to read.
+It is not easy to decipher which part of the URL is safe and which is not.
 Therefore, Porter believes that URLs do not guarantee the identity of websites.

-She also points out that it is necessary to move towards a new way of ensuring that the identity of the websites is understandable to all users and not only to experts.
+She also points out that it is necessary to move towards a new way of ensuring that websites identity is understandable to all users and not only to experts.

-Therefore, Google is already debating how to show Chrome´s users the identity of the website in a clearer way without the famous URL.
+Therefore, Google is already discussing how to show Chrome´s users the identity of a website in a clearer way without the famous URL.

-The debate has begun and although many experts have considered different alternatives to replace the URLs, it has not been easy to find the solution.
-Even Justin Schul, the boss in charge of Chrome development, still has several doubts about how this radical change should be implemented.
+Even Justin Schul, chief in charge of Chrome development, still has several doubts about how this radical change should be done.

-Anyway, Google security experts have decided to keep in secrecy the schemes they are working in to avoid further controversy.
-But we all know that this will be inevitable.
+Anyway, Google´s experts decided to keep in secrecy the project they are working in to avoid further controversy.

 What is an URL?